Milkfish: Anatomy

 The milkfish can grow to 1.80 m, but are most often no more than 1 m in length.
-They can reach a weight of about 14 kg. and an age of 15 years.
+They can reach a weight of about 19 kg in pond. and an age of 15 years.
 They have an elongated and almost compressed body, with a generally symmetrical and streamlined appearance, one dorsal fin, falcate pectoral fins and a sizable forked caudal fin.
 The head is small relative to the body.
 The mouth is small and toothless.
 The body is olive green, with silvery flanks and dark bordered fins.
 They have 13–17 dorsal soft rays, 8–10 anal soft rays and 31 caudal fin rays.
 There are numerous fine intramuscular bones, which may complicate human consumption of the fish (see "Consumption" below).

 Their silvery complexion is similar to many other fish species of the Indo-Pacific.
 They are often mistaken for species of Clupeidae, Megalops cyprinoides, Gonorhynchus gonorhynchus, and Elops machnata.
 Chanos can be distinguished from these species by their size, absence of scutes, tubercle on the lower jaw, fin placement, no gular plate between arms of the lower jaw, and having only four branchiostegal rays.

 Variant milkfish body types have occasionally been found.
 The "goldfish-type" milkfish was discovered in the Philippines and is characterized by distinctly elongated dorsal, pelvic, and anal fins, and a caudal fin as long as the body.
 In Hawaii, Indonesia, and Australia, dwarf or hunchback 'shad-type' specimens have been recorded.
-They have a standard length-to-depth ratio of 2.0-2.5 instead of the usual 3.5-4.0.
+They have a standard length-to-depth ratio of 2.0–2.5 instead of the usual 3.5–4.0.
 In Northern Australia, a milkfish with a red head, red fins, and blue dorsal coloration was reported.

 Life history

 Reproduction of milkfish in nature is far less understood than populations of milkfish bred and propagated in captivity (see "Aquaculture" below).
 In the wild, milkfish take 3–5 years to mature.
-Females can produce 0.5-6 million eggs and have the ability to spawn more than once a year.
+Females can produce 0.5–6 million eggs and have the ability to spawn more than once a year.
 Spawning takes place at night, may be lunar periodic, and is strongly seasonal.
 Milkfish eggs are pelagic and range between 1.1 and 1.25 mm in diameter.
 Spawning sites are clear, warm, shallow waters above sand or coral reefs.
 It is believed milkfish prefer these locations to minimize predation from benthic planktivores.

 Milkfish larvae have a pelagic planktonic stage.
 Younger larvae occur mostly at the surface, or sometimes deeper (20–30 m).
 Older larvae are only found at the surface and in near-shore environments.
 Larvae metamorphose into fry and become benthic-feeding juveniles that are opportunistically herbivorous, detritivorous, or omnivorous, depending on the predominant food types in the habitat.

 Juvenile milkfish larger than 20 mm typically bear the characteristics of adults.
 They have complete fin rays, a forked caudal fin, scales, and silvery coloration.
 Juveniles have been found to inhabit a diverse range of shallow-water ecosystems such as coral lagoons, estuaries, marsh flats, tidal creeks, and tide pools.